Fay, Richard (MEd, MusM and PhD alumnus)

 I act as the unofficial co-ordinator of the LANTERN Doctoral Community (and this related Blog).
 I became a Lecturer Education (TESOL and Intercultural Communication) in 1994.
 Now, I am Senior Lecturer responsible for MA TESOL modules as follows: Language Education as Intercultural Practice; Developing Researcher Competence; and Principled Materials and Course Design.
 As you can see here, I have been, and remain, involved in quite a number of research projects including those focusing on researching multilingually.

-I’ve been a member of the LTE group since 1994 and I based my (very) part-time doctoral studies on a project that I co-ordinated for the group.
-At that time, LTE was known as the Centre for English Language Studies in Education (CELSE) and the project involved a 10+ year collaboration between CELSE and the Hellenic Open University (HOU) through which the HOU licensed CELSE MA TESOL distance learning materials for the HOU’s first ever programme, a comparable MA TEFL.
+I based my (very) part-time doctoral studies on a project that I co-ordinated for the TESOL team (called CELSE at that time) in the School of Education (now the Manchester Institute of Education).
+The project involved a 10+ year collaboration between CELSE and the Hellenic Open University (HOU) through which the HOU licensed CELSE’s MA TESOL distance learning materials for the HOU’s first ever programme, a comparable MA TEFL.

 My research questions were as follows:

 - Q1: What understandings of the factors encouraging and discouraging the development of the CELSE-HOU project are to be found in the narratives of its participants?